THCA vs. THC: What's the Difference?

 In their chemical composition, THCa and THC are very similar, the main difference being the additional carboxyl group that is present in THCa.
 Remove that extra carboxyl group and the two are one in the same.

 It is a common misconception that THCa won’t give you the effects you’re seeking when you look for THC.
 THCa flower, like that sold at Hemp Generation, is designed to be smoked in a way that specifically transforms a significant portion of its content into THC.
-Of course, you need to smoke it for that to happen.
 While the THC content displayed may be low, that will all change once decarboxylation takes place.

-Take our Gelato THCA Flower, for example.
-Its raw form shows that it contains 0.00% Delta 9 THC, which means it can be legally sold online and in the state of North Carolina without any concern.
-Its THCA content, however, is 15.80%.
+Take our Pink Cookies THCA Flower, for example.
+Its raw form shows that it contains 0.24% Delta 9 THC, which means it can be legally sold online and in the state of North Carolina without any concern.
+Its THCa content, however, is 23.60%.
 When smoked or vaporized, a large amount of this will transform into THC.
-This is the perfect example of having your gelato and eating it, too!

 Note: Before purchasing and/or using THCA or related products, always be sure to check with the laws in your state.

-Hemp Generation: Providing THCA For a Healthy Body and Mind
+Hemp Generation: Providing THCa For a the Body and Mind

 For questions or feedback, please feel free to contact us at 919-371-1528.
 You can also connect with us through LinkedIn, Facebook, YouTube, and Instagram.